 I read and re-read Joseph Smith-History in the Pearl of Great Price.
 As a missionary I memorized large chunks of it.
 Not long after that I learned about the richness of the historical record from Milt Backman, my Church history professor, and the man who literally wrote the book on the various accounts and the context of the vision.

-So I am drawn to the story of the First Vision by a combination of how compelling the story is, how eternally significant it is, and how rich and complicated the historical record is.
+So I am drawn to Joseph Smith’s story of the First Vision by a combination of how compelling the story is, how eternally significant it is, and how rich and complicated the historical record is.

 How many accounts did Joseph Smith give of the First Vision?